The Gaussian Wave Packet Transform via Quadrature Rules: Discretisation via different Quadrature Rules

-\end{proof} In addition to an approximation of the truncated integral with the midpoint rule as presented in Lemma~\ref{fact:error_midpoint}, we can also use infinite Riemann sums to approximate the improper integral \eqref{eq:fourier_integral} directly (without truncation).
-The error estimate for this approximation is based on the Euler-Maclaurin formula: \begin{lemma} Consider the uniform grid defined in \eqref{eq:def_gridRS} and let $Q_N^{(\operatorname{RS})}$ denote the one-dimensional formula
+\end{proof} We can use infinite Riemann sums to approximate the improper integral \eqref{eq:fourier_integral} directly (without truncation).
+The error estimate for this approximation is based on the Euler--Maclaurin formula: \begin{lemma} Consider the uniform grid defined in \eqref{eq:def_gridRS} and let $Q_N^{(\operatorname{RS})}$ denote the one-dimensional formula

 For all $s\ge 1$, there exists a positive constant $c_s^{(\operatorname{RS})}>0$, depending on $s,L_q$ and $\e$, such that for all $k\in\Gamma_q$ and $x\in\Lambda_x$ we have